wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 You'll learn:

-- How to create an ASP.NET 4.5 Web Forms project and publish it to Azure Websites.
+- How to create an ASP.NET 4.5 Web Forms project and publish it to Azure Web App.
 - How to use OAuth and the ASP.NET membership to secure your application.
 - How to use a single database for both membership and application data.
 - How to use Web Forms Scaffolding to create web pages that allow you to modify data.